Change Management Overview

 • Firewall changes in response to an attack

-• Response to exposure of critical system vulnerability
+• Response to exposure to critical system vulnerability

 • Restore system/service crash